-The Board believes that when combined with the STI, the performance criteria for the MD and CFO under the LTI provides the most suitable link to long-term security holder value creation because:

-- absolute TSR ensures vesting is commensurate with the Company's actual TSR, meaning there are no awards when TSR is negative and it also provides a good line of sight for the MD and CFO; - measuring TSR on a relative basis levels the playing field by removing overall market movements and industry economics for the evaluation of MD and CFO performance.
-Relative TSR provides a relative, external market performance measure having regard to a peer group of ASX200 companies with which the Company competes for capital, customers and talent; - the use of relative TSR ensures that the MD and CFO are motivated to deliver returns that are superior to what a security holder could achieve in the broader market and ensures as the most senior management they maintain a strong focus on security holder outcomes; - Brickworks calculates its after tax TSR incorporating the full value of franking credits.
-The S&P ASX 200 Franking Credit adjusted annual total return Index also adjusts the total return for the tax effect of franking credits to ensure consistency of calculations; - the use of the S&P ASX 200 Franking Credit adjusted annual total return Index was chosen as the relative performance target following testing of this group against a range of historical and future share price/payout scenarios to confirm that outcomes align with the Company's historical notion of superior long-term performance. - having regard to the overall size and market capitalisation of Brickworks, and the diverse nature of the Brickworks Group across Property Development, Building Products and its investment in WHSP, the Board considers the XJOAI Franked Index as the most appropriate Index for relative performance assessment; and - while the Board appreciates that there are at times different views held by different stakeholders, it considers that these measures provide the appropriate balance between market and non-market measures.
+Why is an absolute TSR measure Brickworks has a diversified portfolio of assets through its investment in Washington H. Soul Pattinson & Company Limited (WHSP) considered appropriate for LTI Awards to the MD and CFO?
+Brickworks' look through asset exposure shows that, in addition to building products (28%) and property (20%), the Company has exposure to other companies in telecommunications, finance, energy and health through its investment in WHSP.
+Based on 31 January 2021 asset values reported by WHSP.
+Brickworks directly manages this interest through the independent board committee (IBC).
+Management of this interest included the sale of WHSP shares in FY2019.
+Why is an absolute TSR measure The Board believes that when combined with the STI, the performance criteria for the MD and CFO under the LTI provides the most suitable link to long-term security holder value creation because: combined with a relative TSR measure considered appropriate for LTI Awards to the MD and CFO? absolute TSR ensures vesting is commensurate with the Company's actual TSR, meaning there are no awards when TSR is negative and it also provides a good line of sight for the MD and CFO; measuring TSR on a relative basis levels the playing field by removing overall market movements and industry economics for the evaluation of MD and CFO performance.
+Relative TSR provides a relative, external market performance measure having regard to a peer group of ASX200 companies with which the Company competes for capital, customers and talent; the use of relative TSR ensures that the MD and CFO are motivated to deliver returns that are superior to what a security holder could achieve in the broader market and ensures as the most senior management they maintain a strong focus on security holder outcomes; Brickworks calculates its after tax TSR incorporating the full value of franking credits.
+The S&P ASX 200 Franking Credit adjusted annual total return Index also adjusts the total return for the tax effect of franking credits to ensure consistency of calculations; the use of the S&P/ASX 200 Franking Credit adjusted annual total return Index was chosen as the relative performance target following testing of this group against a range of historical and future share price/payout scenarios to confirm that outcomes align with the Company's historical notion of superior long-term performance. having regard to the overall size and market capitalisation of Brickworks, and the diverse nature of the Brickworks Group across Property, Building Products and its investment in WHSP, the Board considers the XJOAI Franked Index as the most appropriate Index for relative performance assessment; and while the Board appreciates that there are at times different views held by different stakeholders, it considers that these measures provide the appropriate balance between market and non-market measures.
+Are shareholders asked to approve LTI Awards made to the MD?
+Yes.
+Performance rights allocated to the MD are put to shareholders for approval at the AGM .
+Can the Board clawback LTI Awards?
+Historically clawback clauses have not been applicable for LTI allocations.
+The Board and the Remuneration Committee have discretion about the remuneration outcomes wherever and whenever this is considered appropriate.
+This discretion also applies in the event of financial misstatement, reputational damage and/or evidence of misconduct.